44-45 Irish Street

 Work started on site on 21st July 2014 and was completed in February 2017.

 Former YMCA building March 2014

 The Foyer Building October 2015

 45 Market Place, Whitehaven

-Work commenced on this property in March 2016 with completion due in July 2016.
-The property will be fully refurbished and let out as a shop unit with seperately accessed residential accommodation above.
+Work commenced on this property in March 2016 and completed in March 2017.
+The property has been fully refurbished and will be let out as a shop unit with seperately accessed residential accommodation above.
 The scheme will bring 107m sq of accommodation back into use.

 48-50 Market Place

-Work has commenced on a quarter of a million pound scheme to transform this building into two high quality retail units with a bedsite and a two bedroom flat above.
-It is hoped works will complete by the end of November 2016 and tenants will be in by Christmas.
-Brickwork Solutions from Cleator Moor are the contractor and Countryside Consultants fro Alston are the architects.
+This is a quarter of a million pound scheme to transform this building into two high quality retail units with a bedsite and a two bedroom flat above.
+Brickwork Solutions from Cleator Moor are the contractor and Countryside Consultants from Alston are the architects.

 32 James Street

 This long vacant building is about to undergo a major facelift costing over £150,000.
 The ground floor shop unit will be totally refurbished and a three bedroom flat with seperate access will be created above.
-Work is due to start in June 2016 and complete by the end of November 2016.
+Work started in January 2017 and will be complete by the end of July 2017.
 The contractor is Ian Harvey of Whitehaven and the architect is Countryside Consultants.